-The KARIM project is designed to help small and medium-sized enterprises (SMEs) in North West Europe access innovation support and technology and make the region more competitive by creating a network of centres collaborating on technology transfer.
+The KARIM project was designed to help small and medium-sized enterprises (SMEs) in North West Europe access innovation support and technology and make the region more competitive by creating a network of centres collaborating on technology transfer.

-- Implementing a number of transnational events or 'open forums'
+- Several transnational events and 'open forums'

-- Initiating an ambitious number of collaborative transnational projects
+- Several collaborative transnational projects

 - Building university capacities to provide technology transnationally